 Source: FBI UCR 2012-2016

 The dedicated men and women of the Jacksonville Sheriff's Office cannot effectively address the problem of homelessness in our city without the help of the entire community.
 This will require sitting down at the table and crafting a plan that involves input from all segments of our community (i.e., public and private).
-Finding a lasting solution will require making some tough decision and plenty of sacrifice.
-The Jacksonville Journey was an excellent first step, but tougher accountability measures must be a part of the solution.
+Finding a lasting solution will require making some tough decisions and plenty of sacrifice.
+The Jacksonville Journey was an excellent first step, and with tougher accountability measures, can be a part of the solution again.

-Again, true lasting partnerships are 50-50.
-Anything less is simply a shell game.
+Anything less than a 50-50 partnership is simply a shell game.

 Jacksonville’s population has grown well beyond numbers seen just a decade ago.
 So one would almost come to expect, and even accept, out of control traffic—right?
 Wrong!
 We, the citizens of Jacksonville, do not have to accept unsafe streets and highways.